MeMstudios/lampros-support/README.md

 Constants
 ---
 When `Environment` is set to `prod` the app will "release the hounds securely" (starting up with SSL).
+Set it to anything else for local development.
-This requires you to have the fullchain.pem and privkey.pem in the same folder, or update the code in httpController to have the full path to those files.
+Prod mode requires you to have the fullchain.pem and privkey.pem in the same folder, or update the code in httpController to have the full path to those files.
-The AsanaSupportId will have to be changed if the support project is changed.
 Also contains the twilio number from the twilio account used to send texts.

 Deployment